kyberpunk/esp-temperature-control/README.md

 ## Guide is currently in progress!
 Simple program for ESP32 SoC for reading data from temperature sensor and periodically sending them over MQTT to message queue broker.
 Project is used as sample hardware data producer in [IoT Dashboard guide](https://kyberpunk.github.io/iot-dashboard/).

+## Sample description
 The first step for home automation is to measure temperature data.
 You can build real time applications which will control heating in your home or you can just collect data and process them for energy saving optimalizations.
 With this project you can build simple device using popular ESP32 which can periodically measure temperature and humidity and wirelessly send data to message broker.
-Measurements are synchronized by real time to have measurement with on multiple devices with the same time offset.
+Measurements are synchronized by real time to have measurements on multiple devices with the same time offset.

 ESP32 is cheap but powerfull controller with two 32 bit processor cores and embedded Wi-Fi and Bluetooth module.
 ESP32 has very nice [SDK](https://docs.espressif.com/projects/esp-idf/en/latest/), large community of developers and very good support.
 MQTT is widespread message queue protocol which is suitable for sending and consuming data or any events.
 It is lightweight enough to use in embedded applications.
 We will use [Mosquitto](https://mosquitto.org/) broker in this sample.